whitesmith/saferpay-gem/README.md

 }
 ```

-The response depends on the options you send to `get_url` and the payment method selected by the user, so check yours and use/save whatever info you think is relevant.
+The response depends on the options you send to `get_payment_url` and the payment method selected by the user, so check yours and use/save whatever info you think is relevant.

 ### Complete the Payment